-See the Singapore Technologies Engineering website.
-See also, Stop Explosive Investments, “Singapore Technologies Engineering stops production of cluster munitions,” 18 November 2015; and Local Authority Pension Fund Forum, “ST Engineering Quits Cluster Munitions,” 18 November 2015.
+See, Singapore Technologies Engineering website.
+See also, PAX Stop Explosive Investments, “Singapore Technologies Engineering stops production of cluster munitions,” 18 November 2015; and Local Authority Pension Fund Forum, “ST Engineering Quits Cluster Munitions,” 18 November 2015.
 In a letter to PAX, which leads the explosive investments disinvestment campaign for the CMC, company President Tan Pheng Hock explained that the decision came about in part because “we often get asked by the investment community [about] our stand on cluster munitions.”
-Letter to PAX from Tan Pheng Hock, President and Chief Executive Officer, Singapore Technologies Engineering Ltd, 11 November 2015.
+Letter to PAX from Tan Pheng Hock, President and Chief Executive Officer, Singapore Technologies Engineering, 11 November 2015.

 Singapore Technologies Engineering, “Product: 155m Cargo Round,” undated.

-Monitor interview with Major Teo Sheng Yong Kenny, Singapore Defense Forces, in Geneva, 4 September 2018.
+Monitor interview with Maj.
+Teo Sheng Yong Kenny, Singapore Armed Forces, in Geneva, 4 September 2018.

-US Defense Security Assistance Agency, Department of Defense, “Cluster Bomb Exports under FMS, FY1970–FY1995,” 15 November 1995.
+Defense Security Cooperation Agency (DSCA), US Department of Defense, “Cluster Bomb Exports under FMS, FY1970–FY1995,” 15 November 1995.
 Obtained by HRW in a Freedom of Information Act request.

-Monitor interview with Major Teo Sheng Yong Kenny, Singapore Defense Forces, in Geneva, 4 September 2018.
+Monitor interview with Maj.
+Teo Sheng Yong Kenny, Singapore Armed Forces, in Geneva, 4 September 2018.